dendres/go-play/kafka/README.md

 Event Collection and Processing Goals
 =====================================

-* reduce cost of indexed/structured data sets (lucene indexes and whisper)
+* reduce cost of searching logs
-* compensate for lack of reliability in high performance structured data sets
+* compensate for a lack of reliability in high performance structured data sets
-* provide reliable replay of long-term log and metric source data
-* minimize delay for log consumers

 Anti-Goals
 ==========

+* provide a single interface for all log/event query needs
-* years worth of data indexed and available for query with millisecond latency
+* provide years worth of data: indexed and available for query with millisecond latency
-* rely on memory hungry indexes as the long term storage mechanism for log data
+* rely on memory hungry indexes as the long term storage mechanism for event data

 Interfaces